praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 ### 5.2 Personality Evolution and Stability

+**Purpose — interim behavioral control.** In the monolithic setting, weight-level correction is constrained by retraining latency and global weight interference.
+The personality evolution layer is not a substitute for weight-level learning — it is an interim behavioral control mechanism that biases the agent toward safer operating regimes between calibration cycles, reducing repeated hallucinations until the Micro-Expert Architecture enables fast, isolated domain retraining.

 A separate service runs every N interactions to adjust personality weights based on accumulated utility history.
 Three layered safeguards prevent runaway drift:

 **Layer 1 — Field-specific trait bounds (hard floor and ceiling):**